Which city is cheaper, Adirondack Mountains or Baltimore?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Baltimore is a little warmer than Adirondack Mountains in the summer.
-The temperature in Baltimore is usually 78°F (25°C) in July, and Adirondack Mountains stays around 71°F (22°C).
+The daily temperature in Baltimore averages around 78°F (25°C) in July, and Adirondack Mountains fluctuates around 71°F (22°C).

 People are often attracted to the plentiful sunshine in Adirondack Mountains this time of the year.
 In Baltimore, it's very sunny this time of the year.
 Baltimore usually receives around the same amount of sunshine as Adirondack Mountains during summer.
 Baltimore gets 283 hours of sunny skies, while Adirondack Mountains receives 285 hours of full sun in the summer.